vfellstar/COVID-Track-and-Trace/README.md

-# COVID-Track-and-Trace
+# COVID-Track-and-Trace - Done in my first week as a student
-track and trace project